What is Community Engagement?

 What is the County policy on engagement?

 A draft policy has been developed based on best practice research and training provided by the Institute for Local Government.
-This policy is currently being shared with various community organizations to gather input and members of the public are also invited to review and submit input.
-The document is attached below and any feedback may be provided through October 31st to Carolyn.Jhajj@yolocounty.org or at 530-406-5775.
-The policy will be considered for approval by the Board of Supervisors in November.
+This policy was shared with various community organizations to gather input and shared with members of the public via the County webpage and social media for the community to submit input.
+The draft document below will now be brought before the Board of Supervisors in January for approval.

 Where can I go for more information?